tinkercademy-bootcamp/chat-project-aryan12cc/exercise-3/README.md

   - In the new version `check_error(my_sock < 0, "Socket creation error");` takes up majority of the assembly code.
 A lot of `mov` commands before `check_error` and inside `check_error` means that the compiler is accessing a lot of register values from the memory, which basically is the "overhead" talked about earlier.
   - On further digging, in the new code, `basic_string` class is being called multiple times.
 Thus, in the new code, the compiler actually has to create a new object of `std::string` and subsequently clean it up after the code finishes.
 - Can you think of any different approaches to this problem?
+  - Not really.
+Instead of passing by value, one may pass by reference so that the string is not copied, but directly moved.
+The string is not being initialized again, so it doesn't affect the rest of the code.
+  - Instead of `std::string`, one may also use `char*` since then, a constructor and destructor will not be called.
 - How can you modify your Makefile to generate assembly code instead of compiled code?
   - We can add the `-S` flag while compiling to stop at the assemble phase and give us a `.s` (assembly) code for the program.
 Here, we also need to ensure to remove the `-o` directive of naming the executable.